Malabar trogon: Behaviour and ecology

-The nest is made in rotting trees or stumps that are easy to carve and pulverize using their bills.
+The nest is made in rotting trees or stumps that are easy to carve and pulverise using their bills.
 The male and female take turns to excavate the nest using their bills.
 It may take about a month to excavate the nest.
-The floor is made out of the wood powder and no extra lining is added.
+The floor is made out of wood powder and no extra lining is added.
 Two eggs were seen to be the normal clutch in a study in Kerala although older works suggest that the typical clutch is of three eggs.
-The eggs are laid with a gap of two days and incubated by both males and females with the females usually incubating at night.
+The eggs are laid with a gap of two days, and incubated by both males and females with the females usually incubating at night.
 The incubation period is about 19 days.
 The hatchlings are fed mainly caterpillars for the initial period and later provided bugs, flies and orthopterans.
 The parents do not remove the excreta of the nestlings from the nest.
 The adults continue to feed the fledged juveniles for nearly 5 to 6 months.
 They are socially monogamous with pair bonds lasting more than a season.

 Sri Lankan birds have been seen to plunge into water from an overhanging branch to bathe.

-A species of endoparasitic cestode, Triaenorhina burti has been described from the species.
+A species of endoparasitic cestode, Triaenorhina burti, has been described from the species.

 Status

-The species is becoming rarer in many parts of India and it is thought to be sensitive to forest fragmentation.
-Salim Ali noted it as being common in some areas of the Surat Dangs where it is now rare.
-One of his records is from Ajwa in Vadodara district which is believed to be a typographical error for Ahwa further south.
+The species is becoming rarer in many parts of India, and it is thought to be sensitive to forest fragmentation.
+Ornithologist Salim Ali noted it as being common in some areas of the Surat Dangs, where it is now rare.
+One of his records is from Ajwa in Vadodara district, which is believed to be a typographical error for Ahwa further south.
 Tickell collected specimens from Dampara in Dholbhum.